DCAN-Labs/hbcd-docs/docs/instruments/mri/qc.md

 # HBCD MR Quality Control Procedures

 ## Raw MR Data QC
 Quality control (QC) procedures involve automated and manual methods to evaluate unprocessed or minimally processed MRI data for issues such as incorrect acquisition parameters, imaging artifacts, or corrupted files.
-The purpose of raw data QC is to identify and exclude data with significant artifacts, preventing their inclusion in the released raw BIDS data as well as subsequent image processing (see [here](../processing/index.md#file-selection-for-processing) for details).
+The purpose of raw data QC is to identify and exclude data with significant artifacts, preventing their inclusion in the released raw BIDS data as well as subsequent image processing ([see details](../processing/index.md#file-selection-for-processing)).

 ### Automated QC
 After acquisition, data are sent to the HBCD Data Coordinating Center (HDCC), where automated QC is performed by first extracting information from DICOM headers to identify common issues and protocol deviations, such as missing files or incorrect patient orientation.
 Protocol compliance criteria include whether key imaging parameters, such as voxel size or repetition time, match the expected values for a given scanner.
 Out-of-compliance series are reviewed and sites are contacted if corrective action is required.
 For dMRI and fMRI series, the presence or absence of corresponding echo-planar imaging (EPI) sequences (often referred to as a “field map” or “B0 map”) used for distortion correction is checked.